ninsuo/domajax/README.md

 The displayed code below "This code looks like this" is taken from the view, between `<!-- demo starts here -->` and `<!-- demo ends here -->` strings.

-c) the demo view's file extension (if unset, by default html).
+c) the demo view's file extension (if unset, 'html').

 Sometimes, you need create a view in php (to include the handler who generates a table for example), use this last parameter to do it.